TenZdenda/TenZdenda/README.md

 - 🌱 In the process of learning Node.js & React.js
 - ✉️ Don't hesitate to contact me by email hello@zdenekpasek.com

-I'm Building a Note Web App that makes life easier for everyone who has a lot of work (virtual) meetings.
+I'm building a Note Web App that makes life easier for everyone who has a lot of work (virtual) meetings.
 Check our [MVP](https://advisela.com)